voska/localtuya/README.md

 If you select to "Add or Edit a device", a drop-down menu will appear containing the list of detected devices (using auto-discovery if adding was selected, or the list of already configured devices if editing was selected): you can select one of these, or manually input all the parameters selecting the "..." option.

+> **Note: subdevices (such as Zigbee) can be detected only if the Cloud API are configured, otherwise their parameters must be input manually.
+All subdevices will be displayed with the same IP address of their Gateway.**

-> **Note: The tuya app on your device must be closed for the following steps to work reliably.**
+> **Note 2: the tuya app on your device must be closed for the following steps to work reliably.**

 ![discovery](https://github.com/rospogrigio/localtuya-homeassistant/blob/master/img/1-discovery.png)

-If you have selected one entry, you only need to input the device's Friendly Name and localKey.
+If you have selected one entry, you only need to input the device's Friendly Name and Local Key (and the CID and the Gateway's ID, if it's a subdevice such as Zigbee).
 These values will be automatically retrieved if you have configured your Cloud API account, otherwise you will need to input them manually.

+The Device CID and Gateway's ID are optional and only needed if the device to be added is a subdevice (Zigbee).
+Subdevices shall have the same IP address and Protocol Version as their gateway.

+> **Note: it is not necessary to configure the gateway as an independent device.
+Actually, not all gateways can be configured since some of them don't provide any DPs. **

 Setting the scan interval is optional, it is only needed if energy/power values are not updating frequently enough by default.
 Values less than 10 seconds may cause stability issues.